harindersingh/PyCrawler/README.md

 ./LICENSE - Lawyering Up <br/>
 .setup.py - Package and distribution management. <br/>
 ./requirements.txt - Development dependencies. <br/>
-./tests - Package integration and unit tests.
+./tests - Package integration and unit tests. <br/>
+./PyCrawlerDocs - Documentation for the project, <br/>
+visit ./PyCrawlerDocs/site/index.html after cloning the project<br/>
+./logs - Logs for the program execution

+ `python .\crawllink.py url maxDepth` - Specify the seed url for crawling and a max number links that should be crawled `python .\crawllink.py http://python.org 40` - Sample run `cat url.csv` - Shows the urls crawler, select any one child link and crawl it using the first command `cat pythonorg.csv` - Shows the list of urls crawled on http://python.org